gnepul-ace/mamba_modulation/README.md

 ## Introduction

-This is the official repository for the supporting code to our NeurIPS 2025 paper __Mamba Modulation: On the Length Generalization of Mamba Models
+This is the official repository for the supporting code to our NeurIPS 2025 paper __Mamba Modulation: On the Length Generalization of Mamba Models__.
-__, presented at ICML 2025.

 This repository is built off of [`MambaExtend`](https://github.com/ArminAzizi98/LongContextMamba).
 To use these codes properly, simply clone `MambaExtend` and then copy the files from the model you wish to run (`Mamba` or `Mamba2`)